bigbigmdm/IMSProg/README.md

 `sudo apt-get install udev`

-Optionally if you want use the chip database update script:
+Optionally if you want to use IMSProg_database_update script:
 - zenity
 - wget